"

 Figure 16.29.
 Significance Of The “Arrow Side – Other Side” Parts Of The Welding Symbol Reference Line / Photo Credit: Nicholas Malara, CC BY 4.0

-The tail is always opposite from the arrow on the reference line.
-The tail is not always necessary, but serves an important purpose.
-The tail serves as a catch-all for any information that may need to be written out regarding the weld.
-If a specific weld process is required a note reading “GMAW”, “SMAW”, or “FCAW” may be placed here.
-Similarly if the weld in the symbol is to be applied multiple places a note reading “3 side” or “3 places” would be written.
-In some cases a single weld symbol may be used for many weld joints, the word “typical” or abbreviation “TYP” would be written in the tail.
+Tails are opposite the arrow on reference lines.
+The tail is not always necessary, but when present it serves an important purpose.
+The tail serves as a catchall for any information that may need to be written out about the weld.
+For instance, if a specific weld process is required a note reading “GMAW,” “SMAW,” or “FCAW” may appear at the tail.
+Similarly, if the weld in the symbol is to be applied in multiple places a note reading “3 side” or “3 places” would be written.
+In some cases a single weld symbol may be used for many weld joints, and the word “typical” (or its abbreviation, TYP) would be written in the tail.

 There are a number of symbols, or small pictograms, used in welding symbols.
-Symbols that appear on the reference line indicate a a fillet weld or specific type of groove weld.
-For more information on fillet and groove welds see Chapter 15.
-These symbols indicating the type of weld are called weld symbols.
-Don’t confuse this with the term welding symbol which refers to the entirety of information conveyed on the reference line and by the arrow and tail.
-The picoral weld symbols are drawn so that their shape approximates that of the finished weld, or groove the weld will be deposited in.
-This helps to make the system more intuitive.
+Symbols that appear on the reference line that indicate whether it is a fillet weld or specific type of groove weld are called weld symbols.
+Don’t confuse this with the term welding symbol which, as covered at the top of this section, refers to the entirety of information conveyed on the reference line and by the arrow and tail.
+The pictorial weld symbols are drawn so that their shape approximates that of the finished weld or of the groove the weld will be deposited in.
+This helps to make the weld symbols more intuitive.

 A table showing fillet and groove weld symbols.
 The symbols depicted include: